ESGF/CDNOT/docs/site-requirements.md

 ### Replica Tier-1 sites requirements

-- Replica management:  when original datasets are changed
+- Replica management:  when original dataset records are affected.
   - Retract replicas whose original version has been retracted.
-  - If an original dataset is updated, but the replica has not yet been updated, for instance the data has yet to be discovered by Synda or transfer complete, the old replica should be flagged as latest=false to make clear to users.
+  - If an original dataset is updated, but the replica has not yet been updated --- for instance the data has yet to be discovered by Synda or transfer complete --- the old replica should be flagged as `latest=false` to make clear to users.
   - best effort to detect datasets that have been deleted and remove those replicas as well.

 - CDNOT participation
-  - Be subscribed to the CDNOT mailing list for announcement
+  - Be subscribed to the CDNOT mailing list for announcements.
   - Regular attendance at CDNOT monthly meetings.
 If there is difficulty in attending, please contact the CDNOT chair so alternate arragements, eg. rescheduling the meeting can be arranged.

 ### Data Usage Metrics collection

-- All site hosting data nodes are required to participate in the ESGF automated reporting and collection of data usage metrics using the ESGF standard transimssion module
+- All site hosting data nodes are required to participate in the ESGF automated reporting and collection of data usage metrics using the ESGF standard transimssion module.
-  - As of ESGF v4 (Ansible installation) this module is based on Filebeat
+  - As of ESGF software stack v4 (Ansible installation) this module is based on Filebeat.
   - The site may be contacted by the ESGF Stats team if metrics are not configured and assistance in setup will be provided.
 - Site are required to have a client-side certificate signed by an ESGF CA for secure communication of metrics.